sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

           World world = new World(500,500);
           // 1.
 Create a Turtle object in the world

           // 2.
-Have the turtle draw a small square
+Have the turtle draw a square

           // 3.
-Have the turtle draw a large square

-          // 4.
 Play around!